thom4parisot/thom4.net/source/_posts/2014/past.md

 <!--more-->

 2013 has been another year full of destructuring for a better regeneration.
 On top of the legacy, not against it.

+## Loops and Patterns

+(re)discovered “In C” from Terry Riley.

+## Habbits

+Had to recreate them.
+Carrying them overseas. i

+## Fraud and Normality

+Everything I did was normal to me, and I aknowledge everybody around me is better than me.

 ## Leaving Things/People/Memories